Because of the shift towards a value-based healthcare system, it is imperative to review your Revenue Cycle Management (RCM)

 - Most practice management software buyers are replacing existing medical software

 Perhaps the chief goal of the entire healthcare industry is to achieve the highest level of interoperability possible—an interconnected EHR/PMS is a step towards that.
 What we are finding in the shift towards value-based electronic healthcare is that there are hurdles to climb within the domain of electronic health itself.
 Not all EHRs and PMS are created equally.
 Finding the right one is essential to practice.
-Adequately review your RCM, and look for systems which provide the highest level of efficiency to prepare you for the ever-changing health climate.
+Adequately review your RCM, and look for systems that provide the highest level of efficiency to prepare you for the ever-changing health climate.

 PrognoCIS offers an integrated EHR/PMS system to its clients.
 Not only that, it provides expert RCM services for those wishing for the highest level of transparency between the medical and financial side of a practice.
 At PrognoCIS we strive to provide the highest level of care with the most efficiency, for both billers and providers.